 Centuries of Wars

 The late 16th and 17th centuries brought devastation due to the Eighty Years’ War.
 The war ended the role of Ghent as a center of international importance.
 In the 18th and 19th centuries, Ghent’s textile industry returned with fervor.
 Lieven Bauwens (reportedly after having smuggled the industrial and factory machine plans out of England) introduced the first mechanical weaving machine on the European continent in 1800.
-Ghent subsequently became the center of the Belgian textiles industry and an important port.
+Ghent became the center of the Belgian textile industry and an important port.
 The docks were accessible to large vessels after extensive improvements were made to the canal and its locks.

 After the 19th century Battle of Waterloo, Ghent and Flanders became a part of the United Kingdom of the Netherlands with the northern Dutch for 15 years.
 Ghent established a university and a vital connection to the sea during this period.